Inertial Hopf-cyclic homology: The Hopf-cyclic quantization

 In this section we recall the material we shall use in the sequel.
-We begin with the notion of coalgebra-Galois extension.
-This is followed by the Hopf-cyclic homology of corings, with coefficients, and finally we shall recall the cyclic homology of algebra extensions.
+We begin with the notion of entwined coalgebra-Galois extension, which shall be followed by the Hopf-cyclic homology of corings, with coefficients.
+Finally, we shall recall the cyclic homology of algebra extensions.